You want to hire a freelancer, but you don’t want to hire just the average specialist to help you with your business needs—you want to hire the best.

 - Vetting and screening processes: Working with a company that pre-vets and examines freelancers can give you peace of mind.
 Pre-vetted freelancers have already been assessed by the platform to ensure they have the right skills, experience, and work ethic to support your company.

 - Matching Process: A good freelancer platform will help you sort through the available options to find the freelancer best suited to your needs.
-Growth Collective, for example, follows a customized matching process that identifies 2-3 freelancers that match your specific requirements.
+Growth Collective, for example, uses advanced algorithm and in-house marketers to match you with freelancers that fit your specific requirements.
 On the Growth Collective website, you can answer a few questions about your goals and the services you need and the platform will do the work of searching for the right specialist.

 - Fee Structure & Contract Flexibility: Not all platforms charge the same.
 Some charge 40-50% on contract while others, like Growth Collective, only charge 20%.
 It’s also important to consider the contract flexibility being offered by these platforms.
-The best ones offer week-to-week, flat fee, and retainer options.
+The best ones, like Growth Collective, offer week-to-week, flat fee, and retainer options.

 5. Create Your List Of Freelancer Candidates